GU4243-ADS/project-3-algorithms-project3_group1/README.md

 	+ Utility as excess predicted preference (from 0 to 1-d) over the probability it is visited (modeled as exponential decay)

-	+To discount contribution by training data, only users and attribute IDs present in the testing dataset are used, so values tend to be smaller than usual calculations
+	+ To discount contribution by training data, only users and attribute IDs present in the testing dataset are used, so values tend to be smaller than usual calculations

 ### Result